Orto botanico di Padova: History

 The Garden of Padua was founded upon deliberation of the Senate of the Venetian Republic.
-It was devoted to the growth of medicinal plants, the so-called "simple plants" (Orto dei semplici - simples were herbs that were used as they are rather than in admixtures) which produced natural remedies, and also to help students distinguish genuine medicinal plants from false ones.
+It was devoted to the growth of medicinal plants, the so-called "simple plants" (Orto dei semplici – simples were herbs that were used as they are rather than in admixtures) which produced natural remedies, and also to help students distinguish genuine medicinal plants from false ones to prevent misidentifications of plants, as this could lead to severe death and injury in patients.

 A circular wall enclosure was built to protect the garden from the frequent night thefts which occurred in spite of severe penalties (fines, prison, exile).
 The Botanical Garden was steadily enriched with plants from all over the world, particularly from the countries that participated in trade with Venice.
 Consequently, Padua had a leading role in the introduction and study of many exotic plants, and a herbarium, a library and many laboratories were gradually added to its Botanical Garden.

 At present, the Botanical Garden allows for intensive didactic activity as well as important research to be conducted on its grounds.
 It also cares for the preservation of many rare species.
 In 1997, it was listed by UNESCO as a World Heritage Site on the following grounds: